HwWobbe/wikis/README.md

 # wikis
 * Use of these wikis can likely be extended.
-* * Perhaps this one should be deleted.
+* * Perhaps repository should be deleted.